 Native speakers can use correct grammar naturally, if a grammar rule is broken it will sound strange.
 BUT!
 Most of us forget the rules.
-I’ve made it my personal mission to explain Third-person singular grammar to my students in an easy and interesting way that is easy to understand.
+I’ve made it my personal mission to explain Third-person singular grammar to my students in a simple and interesting way that is easy to understand.

 This post is a combination of my experience as a lifelong native speaker and my grammar research as an ESL teacher.